Digital Project Success Means Stop Pretending You Can Predict Everything

 27618196619_b27a5e9718_k.jpg

-This post is an attempt to explain why corporates struggle with software projects.
-To do so, I’m going to use the analogy of driving to Cornwall.
+This post explains why using the analogy of driving to Cornwall.
 Because why not…

-If you want to know what it’s like running a software project in a transport corporate, imagine being a car driver heading off on your family holiday.
+If you want to know what it’s like running a digital project in a corporate, imagine being a car driver heading off on your family holiday.

 You know that you live in Southgate in North London and that you’re heading for Perranporth on the Cornish Coast.
 You know that you need to arrive by 5PM as you are collecting the keys to a holiday cottage.